dahamv/dahamv.github.io/technologies/javascript/asynchronous-js.md

   });
 };
 makeBurger();

 ```
 ### Chaining Promises
 The then method returns a Promise which allows for method chaining.

 If the function passed as handler to then returns a Promise, an equivalent Promise will be exposed to the subsequent then in the method chain.
-The below snippet simulates asynchronous code with the setTimeout function.

 ```js
 const myFridge = ['Fresh Beef'];